MostafaShraief/Puzzle-Game/README.md

 4. Rearrange the pieces until the original image is restored.
 5. Complete the puzzle as quickly as possible to achieve a high score!

-Get ready to challenge your mind and have fun with Picture Perfect!
+Get ready to challenge your mind and have fun with **Sliding Puzzle**!
 May the best puzzler win!

 ## ⬇️ Download
 [Download](https://github.com/MostafaShraief/Sliding-Puzzle/raw/refs/heads/master/Sliding%20Game%20V1.0/Sliding%20Puzzle.zip)